danielabar/meblog/src/markdown/model-audit-paper-trail.md

 end
 ```

-Finally, since all the audited models will be persisted in custom versions tables and the default `versions` table will not exist in this app, we need to tell PaperTrail that the base `ApplicationVersion` class is abstract.
-Add it as follows:
+Finally, since all the audited models will be persisted in custom versions tables and the default `versions` table will not exist in this app, we need to tell PaperTrail that the base `ApplicationVersion` class is abstract by specifying `self.abstract_class = true`.
+This is used in ActiveRecord models to indicate that a particular class should not be considered as a concrete table in the database:

 ```ruby
 # app/models/application_version.rb